rawitat/gtypist_lessons/programming_quotes.typ

 *:UNIX_29
 I:(29)
-S:When you see the right thing, do it—this may look like more work in the short :term, but it's the path of least effort in the long run.
+S:When you see the right thing, do it — this may look like more work in the short :term, but it's the path of least effort in the long run.
 If you don't know :what the right thing is, do the minimum necessary to get the job done, at :least until you figure out what the right thing is.